sameerchohan/Microservice-A/README.md

 This microservice allows you to retrieve information about movies from a local IMDb dataset using ZeroMQ for communication.
 It provides three data types: year, runtime, and genres.

+UML sequence:

+Client sends a JSON request containing tconst and datatype over ZeroMQ.
+Microservice receives the request, processes the data from the IMDb dataset, and forms a JSON response.
+Microservice sends a JSON response back to the client.

 ![uml_sequence_diagram](https://github.com/user-attachments/assets/dc11973b-b505-4779-b8ab-606998378af0)